thesofproject/sof-test/README.md

 2020-03-19 22:13:32 UTC [INFO] Catch block option from TPLG_BLOCK_LST will block 'pcm=HDA Digital,Media Playback,DMIC16k' for /lib/firmware/intel/sof-tplg/sof-apl-pcm512x.tplg
 2020-03-19 22:13:32 UTC [INFO] Run command: 'sof-tplgreader.py /lib/firmware/intel/sof-tplg/sof-apl-pcm512x.tplg -f type:playback,both -b pcm:'HDA Digital,Media Playback,DMIC16k' -s 0 -e' to get BASH Array
 2020-03-19 22:13:32 UTC [INFO] Testing: (Round: 1/1) (PCM: Port5 [hw:0,0]<both>) (Loop: 1/3)
+2020-03-19 22:13:32 UTC [COMMAND] aplay -q --fatal-errors  -Dhw:0,0 -r 48000 -c 2 -f S16_LE -d 4 /dev/zero -v -q
     ...
 ```

+Some tests support SOF_ALSA_OPTS, SOF_APLAY_OPTS and SOF_ARECORD_OPTS,
+work in progress.
+Where supported, optional parameters in SOF_APLAY_OPTS
+and SOF_ARECORD_OPTS are passed to all aplay and arecord
+invocations.
+SOF_ALSA_OPTS parameters are passed to both aplay and
+arecord.
+Warning these environments variables do NOT support parameters
+with whitespace or globbing characters, in other words this does NOT
+work:

+   SOF_ALSA_OPTS='--foo --bar="spaces do not work"'

+For the up-to-date list of tests supporting these environment variables
+run:

+    git grep -l 'a[[:alnum:]]*_opts'

 ### tools
 To use tool script, call the scripts directly
  * `-h` will show the usage for the tool